-4. Large Sacks Stream
+• Large Sacks Stream

 - Predominantly half and one tonne woven polypropylene bags, being a type 5 plastic.
-Significant volumes requiring differing on-farm preparation, bundling and collection approaches - Mainly grain and fertiliser distributors, with the fertiliser industry dominated by two large co-ops. - Fees are unit based across a small number of producers - Treatments are different to the other stream plastics bulky, unwieldy and somewhat weighty packaging
+Significant volumes requiring differing onfarm preparation, bundling and collections approaches - Mainly grain and fertiliser distributors, with the fertiliser industry dominated by two large co-ops. - o fees are unit based across a small number of producers - treatments are different to the other stream plastics bulky, unwieldy and somewhat weighty packaging